NASA-Planetary-Science/AmesCAP/README.md

 * **ghostscript** which will allow the analysis pipeline to generate multiple figures as a single pdf file.
 Type `gs -version ` to see if Ghostscript is already available on your system.
 If it is not, you can installing from this page: [https://www.ghostscript.com/download.html](https://www.ghostscript.com/download.html) or decide to use png images instead.

 To make sure the paths are fully actualized, we recommend to close the current terminal.
-Then, open a fresh terminal, type `python` and hit the TAB key.
+Then, open a fresh terminal, type `python` and hitting the TAB key.
 If multiple options are be available (e.g. _python_, _python2_, _python 3.7_, _python.exe_), this means that you have other versions of Python sitting on your system (e.g. an old _python2_  executable located in _/usr/local/bin/python_ ...).
 The same holds true for the `pip command` (e.g. old  _pip_, _pip3_, _pip.exe_).
 Pick the one you think may be from the Anaconda version you just installed and confirm this with the _which_ command, for example:

 `python3 --version`    (`python.exe --version` in Cygwin/Windows)